tsileo/dirtools/README.rst

 Hashdir
 -------

 The hashdir represent the state of every files in a directory.
-It compute the hash of the hash of each file recurively.
+It compute the hash of the hash of each file recursively.

 Here is how to compute the hash of a directory, excluded files ares skipped if any.